Suke-go/emgdevice/README.md

 under `include/`.

 With the libraries in place you can run the CMake commands shown above to build the GUI application.
-If the headers are missing the project will still compile using stub implementations, but no user interface will be shown.
+CMake automatically compiles any source files found in the specified directories so no additional build steps are necessary.
+If the libraries are missing the project will still compile using stub implementations, but no user interface will be shown.

 ## License